Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case: Introduction

 \subsection{Structure of this work}

 We finish our introduction by giving an outline of this work.
-It is divided as follows: -- In Section \ref{Sec2}, we give auxiliary results that are important in establishing our control result.
+It is divided as follows: In Section \ref{Sec2}, we give auxiliary results that are important in establishing our control result.
 Precisely, we present a review of the Cauchy problem for the Schrödinger equation.

--- In Section \ref{Sec3}, we present the proof of our main results.
+In Section \ref{Sec3}, we present the proof of our main results.
 Firstly, we show the local null controllability around the null trajectories for the linear system associated with \eqref{eq1}, proving Theorem \ref{lin}.
 Then, through a perturbation argument, we show Theorem \ref{main}.
+Finally, we discuss some future perspectives in Section \ref{Sec4}.